-To initiate the institutional withdrawal process, the student may submit an Institutional Withdrawal Form to Virginia International University.
+To initiate the institutional withdrawal process, the student may submit an Institutional Withdrawal Form to Fairfax University of America.
 Students may download the form from our website or obtain a hard copy from the Registrar's Office or the Office of International Student Services.